expo/expo/docs/pages/versions/v32.0.0/sdk/app-loading.md

   render() {
     if (!this.state.isReady) {
-      /* @info As long as AppLoading is the only leaf/native component that has been mounted, the loading screen will remain visible */ return (
+      return (
         <AppLoading
           startAsync={this._cacheResourcesAsync}
           onFinish={() => this.setState({ isReady: true })}
           onError={console.warn}
         />
-      );/* @end */
+      ); // @info As long as AppLoading is the only leaf/native component that has been mounted, the loading screen will remain visible
     }

     return (